WoolenSweater/es-log-handler/README.md

 ### Several big differences:

 * Requirement Python >= 3.6
-* No Kerberos Support
-* No AWS Support
+* No Kerberos and AWS inside (if need, create an Elasticsearch client and pass to the handler)
 * Backup of the log to a file on sending error
 * Log format (example below)